Ewa Klonowski: Excavation

 Klonowski's project, to attempt to exhume and identify all of the victims of the Bosnian war "was not an easy one to start nor has it been straightforward to carry out."
 The complexity of the job goes far beyond what the simplicity of the phrase "DNA" might suggest.

 To begin with, she must contend with the complex physical history of the graves themselves.
 "There are primary, secondary and even tertiary graves," she says.
-Once those carrying out the massacre realized that the outside wirld knew what was happening, they began moving bodies to more and more remote sites.
+Once those carrying out the massacre realized that the outside world knew what was happening, they began moving bodies to more and more remote sites.
 Klonowski explains, "They brought in back-hoes and diggers to do the job and the decomposing bodies often broke up.
 Sometimes we get different parts of a body from different graves.
 Once I predicted that two pieces of bone would fit together.
 They did.
 People applauded."
 In other cases, identification isn't simply possible.
 In one case, the remains of a girl's relative were found - remains which could have been any of her five brothers or her father.
-Dr. Klonowski related that, "I asked if she wanted them buried.
+Klonowski related that, "I asked if she wanted them buried.
 She said she would wait for completion."

 Often, due to financial restrictions, DNA testing is not an option, or is only able to go so far.
 Klonowski says, "...this means that we often have to use other means of making a final confirmation, such as bone structure, previous fractures and teeth.
 That is where I come in.
 Sometimes we get a DNA match to any of perhaps several brothers and we cannot identify an individual."